raspberrypilearning/our-beat/en/step_4.md

 --- task ---
-### Receive the Bass message
+### Receive the bass message

-If a micro:bit is not doing anything and hears 'Bass', it starts the Bass part.
+If a micro:bit is not doing anything and receives the bass message, it starts the bass part.

 7. Check the micro:bit is not set to an instrument.
-If it hears 'Bass', it starts the Bass and shows ‘B’.
+If it receives the bass message, it starts the bass and shows ‘B’.

 ```microbit
 radio.onReceivedString(function (receivedString) {